 Lake Tahoe boasts some of the most beautiful & diverse cross country trails.
 Whether you’re on a groomed path or blazing your own trail in the backcountry, Tahoe is a cross country skier’s paradise!
-With recent storms bringing in about a total of 3+ feet at lake level, trails are looking pretty good as of now & the cross country centers are open!
+With recent storms bringing in record snowfall, trails are looking amazing and the cross country centers will likely be open late into the spring!
 Check out the links below to popular places to go to get your cross country skiing fix in the Tahoe area!
 Be sure to check out the grooming & trail status before heading out on your next adventure!

 Popular Trails in the North Lake Tahoe Area: